 Olivia uses techniques she acquired at UCLA’s 2017 Arts and Healing Conference to lead participants through a wide variety of short-term art exercises.
 This session is designed to encourage visualization and planning in color, texture, and materials.
 Participants are also asked to fulfill a short writing requirement after each project, explaining the reasons which led to their final product.

 Guitar techniques, including chords and rhythm.
-Learn to play songs.
+Learn to play songs and read music.

 Learn techniques for creating original prints.
 Work primarily in relief printmaking — a process in which the matrix is prepared by removing a portion of the surface.
 Ink is applied to the undisturbed areas and pressed onto paper to create an impression.
 The matrix is MDF wood, a rubber block or a linoleum block.
 A common example of a relief print is a rubber stamp.